Epic Mexico to Costa Rica

 Day 27

-MonteverdeSay Adios to Nicaragua and continue your journey south to Costa Rica.
-Take a 1-hour bus to the border and then travel by private vehicle to Monteverde (approximately 5 hours).
-Monteverde was founded as an agricultural community in 1951 by a group of North American Quakers, these environmentally aware settlers also established a small wildlife sanctuary, which has since grown into the internationally renowned Monteverde Cloud Forest Biological Preserve.
+MonteverdeSay adios to Nicaragua and continue your journey south to Costa Rica this morning.
+Take a bus to the border and then travel by private vehicle to Monteverde.
+Monteverde was founded as an agricultural community in 1951 by a group of North American Quakers – these environmentally-aware settlers also established a small wildlife sanctuary, which has since grown into the internationally renowned Monteverde Cloud Forest Biological Preserve.
 Cloud forests are similar to rainforests, but instead, draw their water from a semi-permanent cloud covering the region.
-Constant mist in the forest makes it feel a bit like a nightclub!
-But with less bass and more fresh air, this is truly a nature lover's paradise.
+Constant mist in the forest makes it feel like a nightclub but with less bass and more fresh air.
+This is truly a nature lover's paradise!
 More than 2000 plant species, 320 bird species and 100 mammal species call Montverde home – be sure to keep an eye out for the resplendent quetzal, one of the most elusive birds in the world.

 -